 Your Greek housing experience hinges largely on your chapter’s respect for the house.
 Treat the space with pride, and others will do the same.
 If your members work together, you will benefit from a clean environment free of unnecessary distraction and a place you can look forward to showing off to your guests.

 There are a lot of support mechanisms in place to ensure your Greek experience is a positive one.
-Feel free to reach out to your chapter leadership, Housing Services, or Greek Life should you ever need help or guidance!
+Feel free to reach out to your chapter leadership, Housing Services, or SLICE should you ever need help or guidance!